tbnobody/OpenDTU/README.md

 * If your problem persists, check the  [Issues on Github](https://github.com/tbnobody/OpenDTU/issues).
 Please inspect not only the open issues, also the closed issues contain useful information.
 * Another source of information are the [Discussions](https://github.com/tbnobody/OpenDTU/discussions/)
 * When flashing with VSCode Plattform.IO fails and also with ESPRESSIF tool a demo bin file cannot be flashed to the ESP32 with error message "A fatal error occurred: MD5 of file does not match data in flash!" than un-wire/unconnect ESP32 from the NRF24L01+ board.
 Try to flash again and rewire afterwards.
+* Make sure to connect one inverter only to one DTU (Original, Ahoy, OpenDTU doesn't make a difference).
+If you query a inverter by multiple DTUs you will get strange peaks in your values.

 ## Related Projects